alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 _(c) AMWA 2021, CC Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)_

-[JPEG XS][JPEG-XS] is a technology standardized in ISO/IEC 21122 for video contribution at low latency with very high video quality.
+[H.264][H.264] is a technology standardized in Rec.
+ITU-T H.264 (08/2021) for video contribution at high compression rate and video quality.
-A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 9134][RFC-9134].
+A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 6184][RFC-6184].

-The [Video Services Forum][VSF] developed Technical Recommendation [TR-08][], which covers the end-to-end application use of JPEG XS compression for video, alongside uncompressed audio and VANC, using the SMPTE ST 2110 suite of protocols.
+The [Video Services Forum][VSF] developed Technical Recommendation [TR-??][] and [TR-??][] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for video, using the SMPTE ST 2110 and IPMX suite of protocols.
-TR-08 mandates the use of the AMWA [IS-04][] and [IS-05][] NMOS Specifications in TR-08 compliant systems.
+TR-?? and TR-?? mandate the use of the AMWA [IS-04][] and [IS-05][] NMOS Specifications in IPMX compliant systems.

-AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/jxsv` as defined in RFC 9134.
+AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/h264` as defined in RFC 6184.

 ## Use of Normative Language